phrontizo/roonbridge-rpi/README.md

            --name roonbridge \
            phrontizo/roonbridge-rpi
 ```
-Runs as UID 1000, GID 63 (audio on LibreElec).
-Needs to run as a UID:GID that has rw access to `/dev/snd` - change as appropriate for your system.
+Runs as UID nobody, GID 29 (audio on Ubuntu and Debian).
+Needs to run as a GID that has rw access to `/dev/snd` - set the AUDIO_GROUP environment variable to the numeric ID of the audio group as as appropriate for your host system.